happyplan/happyplan/README.md

 ## TL;DR

-According you already have Node & NPM installed you can run this commands :

 ### Requirements

+According you already have Node & NPM installed you can run this commands:

 ```bash
 npm install -g grunt-cli happyplan-cli bower